Community Health Partnership Member Organizations

 To ensure that every individual has the knowledge, opportunity, and freedom to make every child a wanted child and every family a healthy family.
 Planned Parenthood Mar Monte (PPMM) is the largest Planned Parenthood affiliate in the U.S., providing medical and education services to more than 200,000 people annually at our 33 health center locations in 42 counties in mid-California and northern Nevada.

-Ravenswood Family Health Center is a non-profit community health center that provides primary medical care and prevention services for all ages, including the uninsured and new immigrants, regardless of ability to pay.
-Our service area includes East Palo Alto, Belle Haven in Menlo Park, North Fair Oaks in Redwood City.
+Ravenswood Family Health Network is a non-profit community health center organization that provides primary medical care and prevention services for all ages, including the uninsured and new immigrants, regardless of ability to pay.
+Our service area includes East Palo Alto, Belle Haven in Menlo Park, North Fair Oaks in Redwood City and now Mountain View, Sunnyvale, and Palo Alto with merger of the MayView Community Health Centers.
 Over one third of the residents were born outside the U.S; the majority come from Mexico, Central America and the Pacific Islands.

 RotaCare Bay Area, Inc.